Durable Medical Equipment and Home Health and Hospice Targeted in Region 5!

 Once you receive an alleged overpayment, know your rights!
 Appeal, appeal, appeal!!
 The Medicare appeal process can be found here.

-Posted on June 19, 2017, in Administrative Remedies, Alleged Overpayment, Appeal Deadlines, Appeal Rights, Appealing Adverse Decisions, Audits, Bundled Medicare Rates, CPT Codes, Due process, Durable Medical Equipment, Extrapolations, Federal Government, Federal Law, Health Care Providers and Services, Home Health Care Agencies, Knicole Emanuel, Lawsuit, Legal Analysis, Legislation, Medicaid Audits, Medicare, Medicare Appeal Process, Medicare Attorney, Medicare Audits, Medicare RAC, Office of Medicare Hearings and Appeals, Post-Payment Reviews, RAC, RAC Audits, Tentative Notices of Overpayment and tagged Appealing overpayments, Bundled services, Centers for Medicare and Medicaid Services, CERT audit, CMS, Comprehensive Error Rate Testing Program, DME RAC audits, Durable Medical Equipment, Medicare, Medicare Appeal Process, Medicare Audits, Medicare DME audits, Medicare Part B, Medicare RAC Audits, Performant Recovery, RAC audit program, Recovery Audit Contractor.
+Posted on June 19, 2017, in Administrative Remedies, Alleged Overpayment, Appeal Deadlines, Appeal Rights, Bundled Medicare Rates, CPT Codes, Due process, Durable Medical Equipment, Extrapolations, Federal Government, Federal Law, Health Care Providers and Services, Home Health Care Agencies, Knicole Emanuel, Lawsuit, Legal Analysis, Legislation, Medicaid Audits, Medicare, Medicare and Medicaid Provider Audits, Medicare Appeal Process, Medicare Attorney, Medicare Audits, Medicare RAC, Office of Medicare Hearings and Appeals, Post-Payment Reviews, Provider Appeals of Adverse Decisions for Medicare and Medicaid, RAC, RAC Audits, Tentative Notices of Overpayment and tagged Appealing overpayments, Bundled services, Centers for Medicare and Medicaid Services, CERT audit, CMS, Comprehensive Error Rate Testing Program, DME RAC audits, Durable Medical Equipment, Medicare, Medicare Appeal Process, Medicare Audits, Medicare DME audits, Medicare Part B, Medicare RAC Audits, Performant Recovery, RAC audit program, Recovery Audit Contractor.
 Bookmark the permalink.
 Leave a comment.